Isaac Howard

-Isaac Howard (born March 30, 2004) is an American professional ice hockey left winger for the Edmonton Oilers of the National Hockey League (NHL).
-He played college ice hockey at Michigan State and won the Hobey Baker Award in 2025.
+Isaac Howard (born March 30, 2004) is an American professional ice hockey player who is a winger for the Bakersfield Condors of the American Hockey League (AHL) as a prospect to the Edmonton Oilers of the National Hockey League (NHL).

+He played college ice hockey at Michigan State and won the Hobey Baker Award in 2024–25.
 He was drafted 31st overall by the Tampa Bay Lightning in the 2022 NHL entry draft.

 Playing career

 Howard competed at the 2022 BioSteel All-American Game.
 He was drafted in the first round, 31st overall, by the Tampa Bay Lightning in the 2022 NHL entry draft.